rhaeckl/rhaeckl.github.io1/slides.md

 ### Single Responsibility Principle

 <blockquote cite="Robert C. Martin">
-    A class should have only one reason to change
+    A class should have only one reason to change (Robert C. Martin)
 </blockquote>